Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 There are numerous attempts at handling async programming in React.
 Many of those attempts introduce a new hook named something along the lines of `useAsync`.
-However, creating a custom hook with dependencies come with a significant drawback: the dependency array can no longer be statically verified by ESLint.
+However, creating a custom hook with dependencies come with a significant drawback: the dependency array is no longer be statically verified by ESLint.

 This article describes how to overcome that problem and demonstrate how straightforward using async programming can be in React.